 And according to historian David Nicolle (and the general consensus among most researchers), it was archery from horseback that was probably the trademark of the typical Mamluk cavalryman from the 13th-14th century AD.
 In that regard, as opposed to shooting while moving, the Mamluk soldiers were known to have preferred shooting from a stationary position – so as to maintain higher rates of arrow volleys with precision.

-For example, an expert Mamluk horse-archer was expected to hit a target of less than 1-meter size from a distance of 75 meters (246 ft) – and that too while shooting three arrows in a space of one-and-a-half seconds.
+For example, an expert Mamluk horse-archer was expected to hit a target of less than 1-meter size from a distance of 75 meters (246 ft) – and that too while shooting three arrows in a space of one and a half seconds.
 Furthermore, some furusiyya manuals also mention the use of crossbows from horseback, possibly as a substitute (of the composite bow) for relatively inexperienced Mamluk auxiliaries.

 A Military Stratagem ‘Fueled’ by Mongols

-It can be hypothesized to some degree that the Mamluk mode of horse-archery (like shooting from fixed positions) was developed as a counter to the mass cavalry formations of the Mongols, rather than to the charges of the Crusader knights.
+It can be hypothesized to some degree that the Mamluk mode of horse archery (like shooting from fixed positions) was developed as a counter to the mass cavalry formations of the Mongols, rather than to the charges of the Crusader knights.
 To that end, the Bahri Mamluks are often credited with stopping the Mongol onslaught into the Middle East and the Levant.
-They defeated their agile foes at the Battle of Ayn Jalut in circa 1260 AD, under the leadership of Mamluk Sultan Qutuz.
+They defeated their agile foes at the Battle of Ayn Jalut circa 1260 AD, under the leadership of Mamluk Sultan Qutuz.

-Interestingly enough, as a means to deal with the mobility of the Mongol army, the Mamluks might have practiced the burning of dried grasslands north of the Euphrates river – thereby denying the main source of nourishment for the enemy horse herds.
+Interestingly enough, as a means to deal with the mobility of the Mongol army, the Mamluks might have practiced the burning of dried grasslands north of the Euphrates River – thereby denying the main source of nourishment for the enemy horse herds.
 The relatively stony landscape of Syria was also not suited to the unshod Mongol ponies.
 In contrast, the Mamluk warhorses were generally stall-fed and protected by horseshoes.

 Furthermore, as we mentioned before, many of the Mamluks themselves were recruited from the Kipchak and Turkic tribes that were affected (or afflicted) by the Mongol invasions.
 Thus some of them must have had a level of understanding of Mongol tactics.